 There’s nothing quite like being immersed in a native setting when it comes to language learning, but that doesn’t mean encouraging your students to practice speaking French wherever they are isn’t a worthwhile endeavor.
-Whether you live in the middle of New York City or a small town in Wisconsin, here are ten ways your students can practice speaking and understanding French.
+Whether you live in the middle of New York City or a small town in Wisconsin resources abound for your students to practice speaking and understanding French.
 Here are 10 ways to speak French in your hometown:

 1. Join/Start a French Speaking Group

 Whether it’s at a local high school, college or community center, practicing French as a group by meeting on a semi-regular basis to chat about current events, culture, or French grammar and vocabulary is one of the most popular ways to learn.
 Meetup.com is a great place to find groups to join, but if a search for your area comes up with nothing, encourage your students to start their own.

 2. Interview a Native French Speaker

 Whether they be from Quebec, France, Senegal, The Congo, Haiti, or Martinique, connecting with someone from a different cultural background is always a great learning opportunity.
 It’s also an especially great way to improve your language skills.
 If you are planning a school trip to France for example encourage your students to improve their skills.
 Have them seek out people in their social network or their family and friends’ networks who come from a French speaking country.
 If they can meet them for coffee once or twice a month at least, it will do a great deal for their confidence and conversational skills in French.

 3. Take a West African/French Caribbean Dance Class